-As a result of data analysis, predictive factors related to MSDs in housewives were extracted from three main categories, including personality and cognitive characteristics, cultural factors, and individually living conditions which included 8 subcategories.
+As a result of data analysis, predictive factors related to MSDs in housewives were extracted from three main categories, including personality and cognitive characteristics, cultural factors, and individual living conditions, which included 8 subcategories.

-1- Personality and cognitive characteristics included four subcategories, including adaptation to pain which meant that being believed that they should deal with their pain under any circumstances and make it appear normal because pain is a permanent phenomenon and has not cure.
-(I have to deal with my pain because there is no other way... p10-63), some participants believed that the reason for not paying attention to pain was the existence of various pains.
-One participant stated "I have a lot of pain that I have to endure, if I don't endure it, my health condition will get worse" (Participant number13 aged 49 years).
-Perfectionism in doing household activities participants, obsession and high sensitivity towards the cleanliness of the house, the completeness and excellence of all things in the house were considered the reason for the existence of skeletal disorders.
-In this regard, one participant said "I only accept my own work "(Participant number 22 aged 37 years).
-Dedication of the participants due to the young age of the children, the busyness of their husband and other family members were the reasons that they preferred to do the household chores alone and without asking others' help.
-In this regard, one participant stated "My husband is always at work and when came home is so tired" (Participant number 24 aged 41 years).
-Another belief that the participants were mentioned was about their fear experience related to skeletal pain which was associated with lack of therapeutic actions.
-In this regard one participant said "I do not go to the doctor for my back pain because of my fear due to surgery suggestion by the physician" Participant number 5 aged 56 years).

-2- Cultural factors include two subclasses of normative beliefs such as the believes that housekeeping is just for women' duties and men do not have any responsibilities for housekeeping.
-(Participant number 23 aged 27 years).
-Another normative belief was cultural taboos such as this that the daughterin-law has to do all duties.
-In this regard, one participants said " I must do all the household chores alone, otherwise I will be labeled as unhelpful one (Participant number 3 aged 33 years).
+1- Personality and cognitive characteristics included four subcategories, including adaptation to pain, which meant that being believed they should deal with their pain under any circumstances and make it appear normal because pain is a permanent phenomenon and has no cure.
+(I have to deal with my pain because there is no other way... p10-63), Some participants believed that the reason for not paying attention to pain was the existence of various pains.
+One participant stated, "I have a lot of pain that I have to endure; if I don't endure it, my health condition will get worse" (Participant number 13, aged 49 years).
+Perfectionism in doing household activities in some participants, obsession and high sensitivity towards the cleanliness of the house, and the completeness and excellence of all things in the house were considered the reasons for the existence of skeletal disorders.
+In this regard, one participant said, "I only accept my own work "(Participant number 22, aged 37 years).
+Dedication of the participants due to the young age of the children, and the busyness of their husbands and other family members, were the reasons that they preferred to do the household chores alone and without asking for others' help.
+In this regard, one participant stated "My husband is always at work and when came home is so tired" (Participant number 24, aged 41 years).
+Another belief that the participants mentioned was about their fear experience related to skeletal pain, which was associated with a lack of therapeutic actions.
+In this regard, one participant said, "I do not go to the doctor for my back pain because of my fear due to the surgery suggestion by physician" Participant number 5, aged 56 years).
+2- Cultural factors include two subclasses of normative beliefs, such as the belief that housekeeping is just for women's duties and that men do not have any housekeeping responsibilities.
+(Participant number 23, aged 27 years).
+Another normative belief was cultural taboos, such as this that the daughterin-law has to do all duties.
+In this regard, one participant said, "I must do all the household chores alone, otherwise I will be labeled as unhelpful one (Participant number 3, aged 33 years).

-3: The living conditions of the person like the distance of the husbands' work place from the house were another factors leading for MSDs.
-In this regard, one participant stated "I have all the responsibility of taking care of the children and managing the household because my husband did not have any time to help me (Participant number 5 aged 56 years).
-Another factor such as economic conditions bv the participants. stated participant stated" I don't have the financial ability to buy proper shoes and it has led to my knee pain (Participant number 6 aged 65 years).
+3: The living conditions of the person, like the distance of the husband's workplace from the house, were other factors leading to MSDs.
+In this regard, one participant stated, "I have all the responsibility of taking care of the children and managing the household because my husband did not have any time to help me (Participant number 5, aged 56 years).
+Another factor, such as economic conditions, stated by the participants. participant stated," I don't have the financial ability to buy proper shoes, and it has led to my knee pain (Participant number 6, aged 65 years).